Acid phosphatase

 Acid phosphatase (EC 3.1.3.2, systematic name phosphate-monoester phosphohydrolase (acid optimum)) is an enzyme that frees attached phosphoryl groups from other molecules during digestion.
 It can be further classified as a phosphomonoesterase.
 It is stored in lysosomes and functions when these fuse with endosomes, which are acidified while they function; therefore, it has an acid pH optimum.
 This enzyme is present in many animal and plant species.

 Different forms of acid phosphatase are found in different organs, and their serum levels are used to evaluate the success of the surgical treatment of prostate cancer.
 In the past, they were also used to diagnose this type of cancer.

 It is also used as a cytogenetic marker to distinguish the two different lineages of acute lymphoblastic leukemia (ALL) : B-ALL (a leukemia of B lymphocytes) is acid-phosphatase negative, T-ALL (originating instead from T Lymphocytes) is acid-phosphatase positive.

 Reference ranges for blood tests, showing acid phosphatase in red at left.

+Function

 Acid phosphatase catalyzes the following reaction at an optimal acidic pH (below 7):